regis-leray/html-diff/README.md

 new HtmlDiff().diff(params);
 ```

-By default it generate a diff html file in your tmp directory by using the system property java.io.tmpdir.

-You can specify an output file
+You can specify an output file :
 ```
 new HtmlDiff()
     .setOutput(new File("/home/scott/test.html"))
     .diff(params);
 ```

+Here an example :

 ![alt tag](https://raw.github.com/regis-leray/html-diff/master/screenshot.png)